This article aims to provide crucial details on this subject based on my 35 years of experience as a developer of business phone systems.

-Numerous studies find the biological effects of radio-frequency radiation in humans is heating.
+Numerous studies find the biological effects of RF radiation in humans is with heating.
 However, the reviews do not find sufficient evidence that it measurably increases body temperature.
 The conclusion stated by the National Cancer Institute is that there are no other established effects on the human body from radio-frequency radiation.1

 Is the radiation danger with cordless phones just fiction to scare people?

 For a trustworthy answer to this question, I recommend reading the Electromagnetic Fields Fact Sheet on the Website of the National Cancer Institute based on studies conducted by NCI.
 That’s the most accurate information you’ll ever find, in my opinion, but keep in mind that most of it is related to cell phones and not low-powered cordless telephones.2

 Are the cancer risks of cordless phones legitimate?

 The concern is mostly about cellular phones.
 But to put your mind at ease, based on the latest studies, cell phones and cordless phones emit radiation far below the protection threshold of 10 watts per squared meter that is specified by the International Commission on Non-Ionizing Radiation.3

 - "Cell Phones and Cancer Risk."
 National Cancer Institute. www.cancer.gov

 - “Electromagnetic Fields and Cancer Fact Sheet.”
 (Updated January 3, 2019).
 National Cancer Institute. www.cancer.gov